 ‘Brave New World’ is one of their better-known tracks and undoubtedly one of the most impressive on their set list.
 One of the many songs from the album ‘Columbia’ influenced by the fictions of Orwell and Huxley, it combines an addictive riff and memorable chorus with inherently political lyrics that address the modern day as some sort of twisted dystopian world.
 Frontman Thomas Haywood takes aim at Trump, TV culture and the Kardashians throughout to an eardrum-bursting musical backdrop, and this effort produced one of the best reactions from the eager crowd.

-Each line is delivered with aggression and the verses are fairly stripped back instrumentally in order to give each word a real sense of weight, making the comparisons between the oppressive Orwellian world of 1984 and our own reality even more profound.
 ‘The Hate Song’ is an embodiment of the political angst that is at the very root of The Blinders and their music.
-It possesses that same raw energy that has made the likes of Cabbage and Slaves so popular, with angrily recited lyrics such as the refrain of “dance, dance, dance to the hate song” that accompanies a superbly chaotic crescendo.
+It possesses that same raw energy that has made the likes of Cabbage so popular, with angrily recited lyrics such as the refrain of “dance, dance, dance to the hate song” that accompany a superbly chaotic crescendo.

-The Blinders, in a time where there are debates over whether music and artists should be overtly political being started by Piers Morgan, deserve credit for writing music that is imbued with political and cultural references.
-They have the potential to be one of the most significant modern torchbearers for politically tuned music, and if you can appreciate no-holds barred songs that couple brain-melting instrumentals with punchy lyrics that tear the often-absurd society in which we live to shreds, then go and see The Blinders live.
+The Blinders, in a time where debates rage over the politicisation of the music scene, deserve credit for writing songs imbued with social criticism and cultural references.
+They have the potential to be one of the most significant modern torchbearers for politically tuned music, and if you can appreciate no-holds barred tracks that couple resounding instrumentals with punchy lyrics, tearing the often-absurd society in which we live to shreds, then go and see The Blinders live.